2017 Canadian Ringette Championships declared a True Sport event

-Ottawa, ON – March 16, 2016 – Ringette Canada today announced that the 2016 Canadian Ringette Championships has been declared a True Sport event.
-The event gets underway in London, ON on April 3rd and 48 teams from across the country will compete for national titles in the U16 and U19 divisions, as well as the National Ringette League championship.
+Ottawa, ON – March 9, 2017 – Ringette Canada today announced that the 2017 Canadian Ringette Championships has been declared a True Sport event.
+The event gets underway in Leduc, AB on March 27th and 48 teams from across the country will compete for national titles in the U16 and U19 divisions, as well as the National Ringette League championship.

 True Sport is dedicated to the notion that good sport can make a great difference.
 The seven True Sport Principles are: Go for It, Play Fair, Respect Others, Keep it Fun, Stay Healthy, Include Everyone and Give Back.
 Good sport happens when these seven principles are in play, in the right balance and proportion.

-“We are very pleased to declare the 2016 Canadian Ringette Championships a True Sport event,” said Natasha Johnston, Executive Director, Ringette Canada.
-“The True Sport theme throughout the event will be play fair and we will be running a number of contests and reaching out to our ringette community through our social media networks to bring the True Sport Principles to life.”
+“We are very pleased to declare the 2017 Canadian Ringette Championships a True Sport event,” said Natasha Johnston, Executive Director, Ringette Canada.
+“We will be running a number of contests and reaching out to our ringette community through our social media networks to bring the True Sport Principles to life.”

 About True Sport

 True Sport is a series of programs and initiatives designed to give people, communities and organizations the means by which to leverage the many benefits of sport from a platform of shared values and principles.
 Through public consultation, Canadians have told us that they want their sport experience to be based on the values of fairness, excellence, inclusion and fun.
 You can join True Sport at www.truesport.ca.